yogeshbdeshpande/draft-ietf-scitt-software-use-cases/draft-ietf-scitt-software-use-cases.md

 Subsequently, multiple security researchers often run sophisticated security analysis tools on the same product.
 The intention is to identify any security weaknesses or vulnerabilities in the package.

-Initially, a particular analysis can identify itself as a simple weakness in a software component.
+Initially, a particular analysis can identify a simple weakness in a software component.
-Over a period of time, a statement from another third-party illustrates that the weakness is exposed in the same software component in a way that it is an exploitable vulnerability.
+Over a period of time, a statement from a third-party illustrates that the weakness is exposed in a way that represents an exploitable vulnerability.
-The producer of the software product now provides a statement that confirms the linking of software component vulnerability with the software product and also issues an advisory statement on how to mitigate the vulnerability.
+The producer of the software product provides a statement that confirms the linking of software component vulnerability with the software product and also issues an advisory statement on how to mitigate the vulnerability.
 At first, the producer provides an updated software product that still uses the vulnerable software component but shields the issue in a fashion that inhibits exploitation.
 Later, a second update of the software product includes a security patch to the affected software component from the software producer.
 Finally, a third update includes a new release (updated version) of the formerly insecure software component.
 For this release, both the software product and the affected software component are deemed secure by the producer and consumers.

-A consumer of a released software wants:
+A consumer of a released software wants to:

-- to know where to get these security statements from producers and third-parties related to the software product in a timely and unambiguous fashion
+- know where to get these security statements from producers and third-parties related to the software product in a timely and unambiguous fashion
-- how to attribute them to an authoritative issuer
+- attribute them to an authoritative issuer
-- how to associate the statements in a meaningful manner via a set of well-known semantic relationships
+- associate the statements in a meaningful manner via a set of well-known semantic relationships
-- how to consistently, efficiently, and homogeneously check their authenticity
+- consistently, efficiently, and homogeneously check their authenticity

 There is no standardized way to:

 - know the various sources of statements
-- how to express the provenance and historicity of statements
+- express the provenance and historicity of statements
-- how to related/link various heterogeneous statements in a simple fashion
+- relate and link various heterogeneous statements in a simple fashion
 - check that the statement comes from a source with authority to issue that statement

 ## Promotion of a Software Component by Multiple Entities